The complex hyperbolic form as a Weil-Petersson form: A proof of the main theorem

 Now, by (\ref{eq:pdz}), (\ref{eq:ydzz}) and (\ref{eq:ydz}), the distributional $\bar{\partial}$ derivative of $D(z)$ is

 Therefore, Weyl's lemma implies that $D(z)$ is a smooth, consequently holomorphic, function on $\bC$.

-Finally, by Lemma~\ref{lm:int2}, as well as Lemma~\ref{lm:py-asymp} which we will prove in a moment later, $D(z)$ is asymptotic to $\cO(|z|^{2/p})$ as $z \rightarrow \infty$.
+Finally, by Lemma~\ref{lm:int2}, as well as Lemma~\ref{lm:py-asymp} which we will prove in the next subsection, $D(z)$ is asymptotic to $\cO(|z|^{2/p})$ as $z \rightarrow \infty$.
 By Liouville's theorem, we conclude that $D(z)$ must be a constant. \end{proof}